Traveling to PEI

 Arriving By Air

 Prince Edward Island’s airport is located in Charlottetown (YYG) and is usually the best flight option.
 Alternate airports are Moncton, New Brunswick (YQM) and Halifax, Nova Scotia (YHZ) but require a shuttle service or car rental.
 View airport transfer options.
 View airport parking options.
+View lowest-traffic bicycle route to MacQueen’s.

 Arriving By Land